What is Grafting?

 Did you know that your favorite mango or orange varieties are not grown by seed sowing?
 Most of our popular fruiting & flowering plants of desirable characters like color, texture, smell, taste, size, etc. are grown by artificial vegetative propagation method called as grafting.

-Grafting is a union of two related plants referred as stock & scion.
-The Stock or a Rootstock is wild, natural, vigorous, healthy, disease free, & the one with well-developed rooting system. eg. Wild Mango.
+Grafting is a union of two related plants referred to as stock & scion.
+The Stock or a Rootstock is wild, natural, vigorous, healthy, disease-free, & the one with a well-developed rooting system. eg. Wild Mango.
 The Scion is a high-quality, superior variety that possesses commercially &/or aesthetically desirable characters.
 Eg. Alphonso mango.

 Types of grafting:

 Depending on size & position of scion stem & the type of cut is made on stock & scion; there are different types of grafting viz.

 - Approach grafting: Allamanda sp.

 - Saddle grafting: Rhododendron & Lilac.

 Advantages of grafting:

 - Grafting is the fastest way of growing popular, desirable varieties of fruiting trees & flowering shrubs on a large scale.
 Buy fruiting tree seeds online.

 - Many commercially valuable plants are difficult to grow by other propagation methods like cutting & layering, but they respond well to grafting.